Teagum/chainsaddiction/docs/source/c-api/pois-hmm.rst

     .. member:: scalar aic

-        Storage for the Akaike Information Critrion of the fitted model.
+        Storage for the Akaike Information Criterion of the fitted model.

     .. member:: scalar bic

-        Storgae for the Bayseian Infromation Criterion of the fitted model.
+        Storage for the Bayseian Information Criterion of the fitted model.

     .. member:: scalar llh